lqc/thinkcspy/source/pygame.rst

 Object oriented programming (OOP) is ideally suited to a situation like this: each object can have its own attributes and internal state, and a couple of methods.
 Let's have some fun with our N queens board.
-Instead of placing the queen in its final position, we'd like to drop it from the top of the board, and let it fall into position, perhaps bouncing along the way.
+Instead of placing the queen in her final position, we'd like to drop her in from the top of the board, and let her fall into position, perhaps bouncing along the way.

 The first encapsulation we need is to turn each of our queens into an object.
 We'll keep a list of all the active